nv-legate/legate/docs/legate/core/source/faq.rst

     on the `Legion github issue tracker <https://github.com/StanfordLegion/legion/issues>`_ as it will be almost entirely orthogonal to how you use Legate.

+Where can I go with technical questions?
+    For technical questions about Legate and Legate-based tools, please visit the `community discussion forum <https://github.com/nv-legate/discussion>`_.

 .. _mpi_wrapper_faq:

 What is the Legate MPI wrapper and why do I need it?